curVV/MQL5Comp/README.md

 Install with Package Manager (Not yet available)

+### Usage

-### Create MQL Project
+#### 1. Prepare MQL Project

 It is important to get the directory structure right for the project.

 Inside your sublime project directory must exist a source directory with any name of your choice ("src", or "my_expert", anything) and specified in your `.sublime-project` file, along with all the other settings.

-From there a specific structure must me maintained for the metatrader compiler to work correctly, and for the files to be installed/copied correctly.
+From there a specific structure must be maintained for the metatrader compiler to work correctly, and for the files to be installed/copied correctly.

 1. Create your project directory structure as follows: